scarlettvalentin/aviation_project/README.md

 ## Limitations
 There are various limitations in this analysis.

-1. I could not compute the **proportion of accidents to total number of flights**, as this data includes only records of accidents or incidents.
+I could not compute the **proportion of accidents to total number of flights**, as this data includes only records of accidents or incidents.
 This data does not include clean records of flights with no accidents or incidents.
 When recommending an aircraft company, aircraft model, or location of operation, I used the basis of which has the lowest number of accidents/incidents, with zero accidents/incidents not being an option.

-2. I could *not* narrow the data down to **one specific model** that would be the best purchase for our first aircraft.
-When comparing 2-engine Bombardier aircrafts, many had an uninjured rate of 100%.
-These would all be viable options, but many more variables go into purchasing the first aircraft.
-Safety can be further emphasized when including data of successful, accident-free flights (as mentioned above).
-Models can be further compared using cost, maintenance issues, and size based on how many passengers we wish to transport at one time.

-3. I could *not* narrow the data down to **one specific city** for us to begin operating out of.
-There were not enough factors that would effect location to determine a safe choice.
-Additionally, with only 25 data points of Bombardier aircrafts in the south, I do not know if location is a factor of fatal injury rates.
-Are Bombardier flights safer in the south or are there less Bombardier flights in the south?
+I chose a specific **aircraft model** out of a list of the 8 safest models based on the number of occurrences in the data under the assumption that more occurrences equates to higher popularity of an aircraft.
+Alternatively, more occurrences can indicate an aircraft that has a high accident ratio.
+This would have to be calculated using a dataset of *all* flights, not just those with accident (as mentioned above).
+However, a better interpretation is that more accidents are due to more total flights.
+This is likely because the list of 8 aircrafts have already been determined to be the safest out of the dataset.

 ## Recommendations
 This analysis has led me to conclude the following three recommendations: